-Letters of application, accompanied by a resume, and the names of two referees, should be received via email to: firstname.lastname@example.org the positions will remain open until filled.
+Letters of application, accompanied by a resume, and the names of two references, should be received via email to: email@example.com the positions will remain open until filled.

 ***Only those selected for interviews will be contacted***

-Additional Salary Information: Based on experience and education.
+Additional Salary Information: based on education & experience

 The mission of Chartwell School is to diagnostically educate students with specific learning variations, including dyslexia, in a way that provides them with the academic skills, confidence, creativity and perseverance necessary to meet the challenges of mainstream education and lifelong learning.

 Our students have average or better intelligence but may have struggled in traditional classrooms ...due to dyslexia or other learning disabilities and academic challenges.
 We provide co-ed students ages 5-18 with the skills, knowledge, and tools they need to succeed.